diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/Day 2/00 - Node.js  Basic Authorization.md

 ### What is the authorization?

-Authorization is the method we use to protect access to some content in our app from certain users.
-Let’s look at [Dropbox](https://www.dropbox.com/) as an example.
+#### Authorization is the method we use to protect access to some content in our app from certain users.

-In Dropbox you are authorized to access all the folders you create in your account but no one else’s, protecting user files, photos, and videos.
+#### We want to give access to th user only to routes that he is authorized for.

-We will cover authentication in another learning unit.
+#### We will cover authentication in another learning unit.
 In this learning unit we will just cover the concept of **authorizing** the user, and the different ways we can do that.